Skip to content

 Top Features

 Ketch simplifies compliance with dedicated solutions for data mapping and discovery, consent management, risk analyses, DSR requests, and AI-based governance.
-To help companies stay up to date with evolving data privacy and AI laws, the company offers several plans, including Ketch Free for day-one privacy compliance and the more advanced Ketch Programmatic Privacy for adaptable, cost-effective compliance solutions.
+To help companies stay updated with evolving data privacy and AI laws, the company offers several plans, including Ketch Free for day-one privacy compliance and the more advanced Ketch Programmatic Privacy for adaptable, cost-effective compliance solutions.

 With cross-device identity management for a consistent consumer experience and custom APIs for seamless integration with third-party systems, Ketch promises that privacy choices are upheld throughout an organization's data ecosystem, including AI models.
-This comprehensive approach helps businesses build trust with their customers while the business navigates the complexities of modern data regulations.
+This comprehensive approach helps businesses build trust with their customers while navigating the complexities of modern data regulations.

 Pros and Cons